-As a general piece of advice, when you are auditioning different mic setups and placements.
-If you are getting overpowering stick noise, ask the player to switch to softer mallets.
+As a general piece of advice, when you are experimenting with different mic setups and placements, if you are getting overpowering stick noise, ask the player to switch to softer mallets.
 You might find these more musical when miking.
 Alternately, switch to harder mallets if you are seeking a more severe percussive sound.

 Miking a Marimba in a Controlled Environment

 With an instrument as large and complex as a marimba, using one mic is probably not an ideal solution.
-I recommend doing this essentially only if you have no choice.
+I recommend doing this only if you have no choice.

 This placement should probably capture the best overall mix of the mallets striking the bars, and deep warm amplification of the resonators.
 I am being intentionally vague about the distances.
 This will depend so much on your recording environment.
 Try moving closer for a more intimate sound, farther for more room sound.

 Or my personal favorite way to record stereo: mid-side recording.
 This method does not require a matched pair, but one mic must be cardioid and the other must be figure 8.
 I have given a brief overview how to record mid-side, and its advantages, in this article.

 More than Two Mics

 Place the dynamic mics fairly low, so they become “resonator close mics.”
-If you have the resources, this setup can’t be beat for the control over the sound you will get, as well as the size and presence of the instrument’s sound.
+If you have the resources, this setup can’t be beaten for the control over the sound you will get, as well as the size and presence of the instrument’s sound.
 You can control the relative tone by mixing the warm resonators higher, or the cold percussive strike.